Leuchtfeuer/typo3-secure-downloads/Documentation/Developer/Events/Index.rst

 Before Read Deliver
 -------------------
-This event is executed just before the file is sent to the browser.
-It is the last chance to influence both the output function and the headers sent.
+This event is dispatched once, right after the base header is set up but before the file is delivered.
+It is the chance to add or amend generic headers sent to the browser; structural headers describing the concrete bytes on the wire (e.g. Content-Type, Content-Disposition, Content-Length, Content-Range) are added afterward and are not influenced by this event.
 The name of the event is `Leuchtfeuer\SecureDownloads\Resource\Event\BeforeReadDeliverEvent`.

-.. container:: table-row

-   Property
-        outputFunction (deprecated)
-   Data Type
-        string
-   Description
-        Contains the output function as string.
-This property is deprecated and will be removed in further releases since the output function can only be one of `x-accel-redirect` or `stream`.

 .. container:: table-row